Noaht8/alx-system_engineering-devops/0x00-shell_basics/README.md

 ubuntu@ubuntu:~/$
 ```
+### Flags breakdown:
+`-m` – list files comma-separated, horizontally

+`-a` – show all files, including hidden ones (starting with .)

+`-p` – append / to directory names to show they're folders
 ## [school.mgc](school.mgc)
 Create a magic file `school.mgc` that can be used with the command `file` to detect `School` data files. `School` data files always contain the string `SCHOOL` at offset 0.
 ```